lexxai/batch-subtitle-translator/README.md

 ### Result:

 ```
-Translate new chunk with 50 chars
+Translate new chunk with 82 chars
 Translate new chunk with 63 chars
 Translate new chunk with 67 chars
 1. My name is Tina and I am a software engineer at Google.
+And also something here from two sentences.
 2. As a software engineer, I work on an internal tool,
 3. which serves Google's security engineers and network engineers.
 ```